Human Development and Family Studies M.A. (Ithaca)

 Field of Study

-Students develop an individual program of study and research in consultation with their Special Committee, which is chaired by a member of the members Field of Human Development but may include faculty members from other fields.
-All students are required to complete at least two semesters of graduate-level training in statistics and one semester of teaching.
-The field also requires that students complete a predoctoral research project or master's degree before taking the Admission to Candidacy examination.
+Students develop an individual program of study and research in consultation with their Special Committee, which is chaired by a member of the Field of Human Development but may include faculty members from other fields.
+Students may be required to complete two semesters of graduate-level training in statistics.

 All students are expected to acquire a basic background in the behavioral sciences and to master a broad base of knowledge of human development in the context of family and society.
-Both the M.A. and the Ph.D. degree programs require a research thesis or dissertation.
+The M.A. degree program requires a research thesis.

 There are a number of fully equipped laboratories directed by individual faculty members who are conducting observational and experimental studies of basic processes in development.
 Students may also become involved in research or demonstration projects in the Family Life Development Center (child maltreatment and families under stress) and the Bronfenbrenner Life Course Center (adulthood and aging).